WDD 330: Web Frontend Development II

 }

-11. Update main.js.
-Import in loadHeaderFooter and then use that function to load the header and footer into src/index.html.
+10. Update main.js to import in loadHeaderFooter and then call that imported function to load the header and footer into src/index.html.

 • product_pages/index.html,